-Despite active and clean modes of transportation, such as transit, cycling, and walking/rolling being relatively accessible and practical for staff, these values are not reflected in commuter behaviour: we still see that fossil-fuelled single occupancy vehicles are the most commonly used transportation mode (43% of commutes).
+Despite being reported as an accessible and practical commuting option by 30% of staff, only 10% of commutes occured by transit.
 The EES team is working to narrow the gap between what staff report as accessible and practical and what modes of transportation are actually being taken for commuting.
-Additionally, the team is working to increase the accessibility of different active and clean transportation modes.
+Additionally, the EES team is working to increase the accessibility of different active and clean transportation modes.

 The EES team also recognizes that, due to different requirements related to mobility, family and work, some staff will always rely on single occupancy vehicles for transportation.
-Understanding the different accessibility requirements of staff allows the team to recognize what types of active and clean transportation need more resources or support in different regions.
+Understanding the different accessibility requirements of staff allows the team to understand what types of active and clean transportation need more resources or support in different regions.
+Active transportation modes are not accessible to the majority of staff, which may be an indicator that clean transportation modes, such as public transit and electric vehicles, are more feasible options for Fraser Health staff.